What is ‘Science for All’

 Who are we

 ‘Science for All’ is run by a small team of volunteers, with the support of the Royal Society of Victoria.
-We are Jack Nunn (Director and founder), Thijs van Vlijmen, Kate Ferris and Emma Claire.
+We are Jack Nunn (Director and founder), Thijs van Vlijmen, Emma Claire, Alicia Dimovski and Kate Ferris.
 We are supported by a network of volunteers and partner organisations.